Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Making_Context_dynamic.md

 With this approach, a parent component with complex state manages it with a reducer.
 Other components anywhere deep in the tree can read its state via context.
 They can also dispatch actions to update that state.

+You will learn:

+- How to combine a reducer with context
+- How to avoid passing state and dispatch through props
+- How to keep context and state logic in a separate file

 ## Combining a reducer with context

 Let say that you have an app with a top-level component that have inside some state and that state is managed by a reducer.
 The reducer function inside of it contains all of the state update logic. ==A reducer helps keep the event handlers short and concise==.
 However, as your app grows, you might run into another difficulty.